sanketjo96/next-folio-tech/content/projects/project-6.md

 ---
-title: "Online Food Delivery Service"
-summary: "Developed a user-friendly food delivery platform supporting multiple restaurants, order tracking, and payment integration."
+title: "Staff Augmentation and Digital Transformation"
+summary: "Led a project aimed at digitizing paper forms using legacy systems, managing a team of developers and QA, and optimizing performance with modern technologies."
 image: "https://fakeimg.pl/400x200/"
 author: "Sanket Joshi"
-publishDate: "2020-11-22"
+publishDate: "2024-09-25"
 ---

-# Online Food Delivery Service

 ## Summary
-Developed a food delivery web application allowing users to browse menus, place orders, and track deliveries.
-The platform supported multiple restaurants and integrated payment systems for secure transactions.
+Led a staff augmentation project aimed at digitalizing paper forms using legacy systems.
+Managed a team of 3 developers and 1 QA.
+Played a key role in gathering requirements, solution design, sprint planning, and implementation.
+Improved product performance and introduced optimizations, state management, and automated E2E testing.

-## Technologies Used
+## Technology
+- ESLint
+- GitHub Actions
+- JavaScript
+- MongoDB
+- NPM
-- React.js
+- Next.js
 - Node.js
+- OpenAPI Specification (OAS)
-- Express.js
+- ReactJS
-- Stripe API
+- TypeScript
-- MongoDB
+- Vercel

-## Roles
+## Roles and Responsibility
-- Led back-end development with Express.js and integrated Stripe for payment processing.
+- Led the development team and was responsible for solution architecture.
-- Designed and implemented the order management system.
+- Suggested and implemented performance optimizations.
-- Worked closely with the front-end team to create a seamless user experience with React.js.
+- Introduced Cypress E2E tests to streamline manual QA efforts.
+- Assisted team members in writing clean and maintainable code.
+- Collaborated with BAs to improve story structures.

-## Client
+## Client Domain
-Foodie's Delight
+Digital Transformation (Paper to Digital Forms)

 ## Employer
-WebApp Studios
+NOT DISCLOSED

 ## Duration
-October 2023 - February 2024
+Feb 2024 – Sep 2024 (7 months)